 Think back to the first few places you rented.
 Heck, think about the place you’re renting right now!
 I’m sure you’ve daydreamed about things you’d change if you owned the place.
 Different color paint on the walls, replacing the deck, building a shed to store your projects or belongings, a new refrigerator … the list goes on and on.
 If you’re a person who likes to be in control, then owning a home is the only want to guarantee that you’re in charge of one of the most important things in your life – the place where you live.

 Owning a home will make you (not to mention Mom and Dad) proud.

 Over the years the American dream has shifted, changed and transformed, but some things have remained the same.
-The ideas of independence, responsibility and individuality will always be important, and owning a home is one of the best ways to achieve all these things.
-The pride that comes from signing that contract and getting your first set of keys can’t be beat.
+The ideas of independence, responsibility, and individuality will always be important, and owning a home is one of the best ways to achieve all these things.
+The pride that comes from signing that contract and getting your first set of keys can’t be beaten.